 - Bake the squash and apples until they’re tender enough that they can easily be pierced with a fork.
 This dish tastes best when everything is very tender and caramelized.

-This recipe should last covered in the fridge for up to four days.
+Refrigerator: This apple squash casserole should last covered in the fridge for up to four days.
 You’ll notice that the glaze will thicken up a bit and form more of a caramel-like consistency once it’s been sitting in the fridge, but it still tastes amazing as leftovers the next day.

-Yes, you can freeze the leftover casserole.
-Allow it to cool completely after cooking.
-Remove from casserole dish and transfer to a freezer-safe container.
+Freezer: Allow the casserole to cool completely after cooking.
+Remove from casserole dish and transfer to a freezer-safe airtight container.
 Freeze for up to a month.

 From frozen: Allow it to thaw in the fridge overnight.
 Transfer to a baking dish and bake in the oven at 350 degrees F for 15-20 minutes or until heated through.